 We analysed the countries of affiliation of the first authors of the included studies and locations of wildlife images used in the studies.
-The authors came from 40 different countries, but only 17 countries had more than one study (Fig. 4 A; left column), using images from 38 countries and 10 other location types, including 'global' and Antarctica (Fig. 4 A; right column).
-Three countries, Australia, China, and the USA, dominated the literature in terms of author affiliations and wildlife images.
+The authors came from 44 different countries, but only 24 countries had more than one study (Fig. 4 A; left column).
+The analysed images came from 41 countries and 10 other location types, including 'global' and Antarctica (Fig. 4 A; right column).
+Three countries(Australia, China, and the USA) dominated the literature in terms of author affiliations and wildlife images.
 Datasets from the Antarctic, Africa and Southeast Asia were commonly analysed by researchers from other geographical areas (Fig. 4 B).
 There was especially strong international use of images by the United States, compared to Australia, the two largest generators of articles (Fig. 4 B).
-While all papers had more than one author, only 3 out of 173 papers with complete bibliographic data on affiliations had authors from more than one country (Supplementary Table S4).
+While all papers had more than one author, only 3 out of 200 papers with complete bibliographic data on affiliations had authors from more than one country (Figure S9).

 FIGURE 5.
 Diversity of the journals publishing machine learning studies on wildlife imagery.
-A - temporal trends (annual counts) in three main journal subject disciplines across the last five years.
-Year 2021 is included only up to October .
-B - article counts for journals with at least three articles included in our survey data set.
+A - temporal trends (annual counts) in three main journal subject disciplines across the last five years.B - article counts for journals with at least three articles included in our survey data set.

-Although in 2017 most publications were in 'computer science' journals (mostly computer science conference proceedings, but also more traditional journals such as Lecture Notes in Computer Science, Remote Sensing), increasing numbers of studies were published in 'ecological' journals over the last few years (Fig. 5 A).
-Indeed, the top two destinations of the surveyed papers were ecological journals: Ecological Informatics and Methods in Ecology and Evolution (Fig. 5 B).
+Although in 2017 most publications were in 'computer science' journals (usually computer science conference proceedings, but also more traditional journals such as "Lecture Notes in Computer Science", "Remote Sensing"), increasing numbers of studies were published in 'ecological' journals over the last few years (Fig. 5 A).
+Indeed, the top two destinations of the surveyed papers were ecological journals: "Ecological Informatics" and "Methods in Ecology and Evolution" (Fig. 5 B).